PowerLoom/deploy/README.md

     - Note that the data shown in your own dashboard will not be same as production UI on PowerLoom.io as the "lite mode" is only set to snapshot 7 pair contracts.
 Refer to contributors section below to enable all pairs.

-4. We have setup a bare-bones consensus dashboard at: [offchain-consensus.powerloom.io](https://offchain-consensus.powerloom.io/)
+4. We have setup a bare-bones consensus dashboard at: [consensus.powerloom.io](#TODO:Add_URL)

 5. To shutdown services, just press `Ctrl+C` (and again to force).

-    > If you don't keep services running for extended periods of time, this will affect consensus and we may be forced to de-activate your snapshotter UUID.
+    > If you don't keep services running for extended periods of time, this will affect consensus and we may be forced to de-activate your snapshotter account.

 6. If you see issues with data, you can do a clean *reset* by running the following command before restarting step 3: